Kickass Baker

 Top challah with everything bagel seasoning.

-Yes!
-After the first rise and after braiding the dough, cover lightly with plastic wrap and place in the fridge overnight.
+To make this challah dough ahead of time: after the first rise and after braiding the dough, cover lightly with plastic wrap and place in the fridge overnight.
 Remove from the fridge 30 minutes prior to baking

 Vegan challah, also known as water challah, contains no eggs or honey.
 You're better off looking for a recipe that is specifically for vegan challah or water challah rather than trying to adapt this recipe.
 This will ensure the best results.